OmerYasirOnal/chess-client-server/README.md

 - Intuitive drag and drop piece movement
 - Auto-start when second player joins

+## Installation

+### macOS Installation
+For macOS users, a DMG installer is available:
+1. Download the `Chess Game-1.5.0.dmg` file from the release directory
+2. Double-click the DMG file to open it
+3. Drag the Chess Game icon to the Applications folder
+4. Open the application from your Applications folder or Launchpad

+### Manual Installation
+For other platforms, you can run the application directly using the JAR files:
+1. Ensure you have Java 17 or higher installed
+2. Download the chess-client-1.5.0.jar file
+3. Run the client using the commands provided in the "Running the Application" section

 ## How to Play with Multiple Clients

 You can play the game with two chess clients, either on the same computer or on different computers: